hrdrq/crypto_currencies_price/README.md

 # crypto_currencies_price

-Merge charts of all crypto currencies in Coincheck to one image and post it to slack.
+Merge charts of all crypto currencies(*/JPY) in Coincheck to one image and post it to slack.

 ## Usage